SafeHavenMaps/safehaven/README.md

   -e SH__DATABASE__POOL_SIZE="5" \                                    # Set the number of connections to the database -e SH__SECURE_COOKIE="true" \                                       # Activate if you have a reverse proxy with HTTPS.
-  -e SH__TOKEN_SECRET="SecretForValidatingAngSigningTokens" \         # Set a secret that will be used to sign sessions ghcr.io/safehavenmaps/safehaven:latest                              # Change latest to the latest version, check the releases
+  -e SH__TOKEN_SECRET="SecretForValidatingAngSigningTokens" \         # Set a secret that will be used to sign sessions ghcr.io/safehavenmaps/safehaven:1.0.0                               # Change latest to the latest version, check the releases
 ```

-## Current status

-This project is in beta.
-Expect bug.

 ## Contributing

 We welcome contributions from everyone.

 To spin up a development environment, follow these steps:

 **Pre-requisites:**

 - A working installation of Nix
   - Supports of Nix Flakes is required
-- A PostgreSQL database server with PostGIS extension enabled

 **Steps:**